 Chlorine trifluoride is an interhalogen compound with the chemical formula ClF3.
-A severe irritant to the skin, eyes, and mucous membranes is chlorine trifluoride.
+Chlorine trifluoride appears as a colourless gas or green liquid with a pungent odour.
+It is a severe irritant to the skin, eyes and mucous membrane.
 Lung damage can be caused by exposure to this gas.
-A 30-minute exposure to 400 ppm was lethal to rats.
+A 30-minute exposure to 400 ppm was and lethal to rats.
 The mechanism whereby metals resist the attack of elemental fluorine or of chlorine trifluoride is not completely understood.
-It is a powerful oxidiser and if most combustible material comes in contact with chlorine trifluoride it ignites spontaneously.
+It is a powerful oxidiser and if most combustible material comes in contact with chlorine trifluoride, it ignites spontaneously.

 Other names – Chlorine fluoride, trifluoro – λ3 – chlorane

 - Uses of Chlorine trifluoride

 |Boiling Point||11.75 °C|

 |Melting Point||−76.34 °C|